 The Saiji Tablet Holder brings it to eye level (or whatever height you need it) and allows you to rotate it 360 degrees for the most comfortable and ergonomic viewing angles.

 Of course, there are also plenty of apps on the market that make brilliant home office gadgets.
-Here a few examples:
+Here are a few examples:

 - Krisp: Reduces all background noise during online meetings and calls